As MeToo unnerves China, a student fights to tell her story

-QINGDAO, China (AP) — The sight of five burly guards blocking her way out of her dorm filled Ren Liping with rage.
+QINGDAO, China (AP) — The sight of five burly guards blocking the way out of her dorm filled Ren Liping with rage.

 Now this.